Resume Optimization

 While creative resumes may look attractive, many ATS systems cannot read graphics, icons, or complex tables.

-Stick to simple formatting with clear headings like:
+Stick to simple formatting with clear headings and standard resume sections recruiters expect.

 Learn more in our guide to writing an ATS-friendly resume.